shoutem/shoutem.github.io/_posts/1-1-2-DevelopmnetEnvironment.md

 Once you entered correct Shoutem credentials, you will be asked to specify unique developer name.

 ```

 Successful login.
 Logged in as developer@example.com.
 Enter unique developer name.
 Developer name: developer
 ```

 ## Editor
-For writing extensions, you need an editor.
+For writing extensions, you only need an editor.
 Use **editor of your choice**.